 In addition, you can protect your backup by encrypting its contents, file names, or both.
 MSP360 (CloudBerry) Backup supports AES encryption with key sizes of 128, 192 and 256 bits.

 The more the key size, the stronger the encryption (with more time required for processing your backup).
-See the following article to learn more about the AES encryption: Advanced Encryption Standard.
+See the following article to learn more about AES encryption: Advanced Encryption Standard.

-If you chose to save your backup plan configuration to the destination storage, this configuration file will not store the encryption password for security reasons and you need to save this password elsewhere to be able to restore the backup's contents afterwards.
+If you chose to save your backup plan configuration to the destination storage, this configuration file will not store the encryption password for security reasons and you need to save this password elsewhere to be able to restore the backup's contents afterward.

 Specifying Amazon S3 Encryption Settings

-If you selected Amazon S3 as a destination storage for your backup, the Backup Wizard provides an extended version of this page enabling you to specify the encryption options for protecting the data stored on Amazon cloud servers as well.
+If you selected Amazon S3 as destination storage for your backup, the Backup Wizard provides an extended version of this page enabling you to specify the encryption options for protecting the data stored on Amazon cloud servers as well.

 The following additional settings are available when using Amazon S3 for storing your backup: